fabulous-dev/Fabulous/docs/update.md

 Threading and Long-running Operations
 ------

+The rules:
 1. `update` gets run on the UI thread.
 2. `dispatch` can be called from any thread.
-The message will be processed by `update` on the UI thread
+The message will be processed by `update` on the UI thread.
 3. `view` gets called on the UI thread.
 In the future an option may be added to offload the `view` function automatically.

 When handling any long running operation, the operation should initiate it's thing and dispatch a message when done.